Tibet–Ladakh–Mughal war

-The Tibet–Ladakh–Mughal war of 1679–1684 was fought between the Central Tibetan Ganden Phodrang government, with the assistance of Mongol Khoshut Khanate and the Namgyal dynasty of Ladakh with assistance from the Mughal Empire in Kashmir.
+The Tibet–Ladakh–Mughal war of 1679–1684 was fought between the Central Tibetan Ganden Phodrang government, with the assistance of Oirat Mongolian Khoshut Khanate and the Namgyal dynasty of Ladakh with assistance from the Mughal Empire in Kashmir.
+Which in the late 17th century, Ladakh sided with Bhutan in its dispute with Tibet.

-Background

-In the late 17th century, Ladakh sided with Bhutan in its dispute with Tibet.
 The Tibetans decided to punish Ladakh for interfering in their relations with Bhutan and the oppression of Gelug monasteries in Ladakh.

 War

-In 1679, the 5th Dalai Lama appointed the lama of the Tashilhunpo Monastery, the Koshut Galdan Chhewang, as the commander of the Tibeto-Mongol expedition to Ladakh.
+In 1679, the 5th Dalai Lama appointed the lama of the Tashilhunpo Monastery, the Koshut Galdan Tsewang, as the commander of the Tibeto-Khoshut expedition to Ladakh.

 He is said to have done so against the advice of his prime minister not to send the expedition.

-Galdan Chhewang first secured his flanks when he made a treaty with Raja Kehri Singh of Bashahr, granting him trade rights with Tibet.
+Galdan Tsewang first secured his flanks when he made a treaty with Raja Kehri Singh of Bashahr, granting him trade rights with Tibet.

-Galdan Chhewang's first campaign resulted in the defeat of the Ladakhi army led by Shakya Gyatso (at Khan-dMar.
+Galdan Tsewang's first campaign resulted in the defeat of the Ladakhi army led by Shakya Gyatso (at Khan-dMar.
 The following year, he defeated the Ladakhis again at Chang La (Byan-la) and occupied the country with the exception of the fortresses of Basgo, and Tinggmosgang, which held out against the Tibetan attacks for the next three years.

 The stalemate was broken with the Mughal Empire's intervention in the war.
 Kashmir was a Mughal province at this time and included Ladakh in its sphere of influence.
-In 1683, an army led by Fidai Khan, son of governor Ibrahim Khan of Kashmir, defeated the Tibeto-Mongol army and lifted the siege of Basgo, continuing the pursuit until Lake Pangong.
-The Mughal-Ladakh alliiance manage to force the Tibetan to withdraw into Tashigang.
+In 1683, an army led by Fidai Khan, son of governor Ibrahim Khan of Kashmir, defeated the Tibeto-Khoshut army and lifted the siege of Basgo, continuing the pursuit until Lake Pangong.
+The Mughal-Ladakh alliance manage to force the Tibetan to withdraw into Tashigang.

 The Kashmiris helped restore Ladakhi rule on the condition that a mosque be built in Leh and that the Ladakhi king convert to Islam.
 The Mughals retreated after signing a treaty with the Ladakhis.
 Kashmiri historians assert that, after this, the Ladakhi king converted to Islam in return.
 However, the Ladakhi chronicles do not mention such a thing and the Ladakhi people refute it.
 The king agreed to give tribute to the Mughals in return for their help.

 Johan Eleverskog writes that in his struggle for power over Tibet, the Fifth Dalai Lama employed fear and violence over the Tibetan territories.